nkoukou/Atmospheric_Modelling/README.md

 Temporarily, issues are listed below:
 -------------------------------------

-read papers (FELDMAN) / bash scripting / unix / GIT (priority)
+read papers (FELDMAN) / GIT (priority) / bash scripting

 ----
 glob_ent.py Qs:

-why stand alone calculations of entropy differ from function? check this ^ with entropy.py check this ^ with fluxes check numpy errors (div by 0 etc.)
+check numpy errors (div by 0 etc.) numerical integration? negative values in OSSE data? efficiency?
 --
 entropy.py Qs:

-what does lres mean?
-why *1000 correction?
-why log lambda?
+in what conditions were the OSSE data taken? what papers correspond to this ^ (Feldman's?)? what does lres mean? why *1000 correction? why log lambda?